openvinotoolkit/open_model_zoo/models/public/colorization-siggraph/colorization-siggraph.md

 ## Accuracy

-The accuracy metrics calculated on ImageNet validation dataset using [VGG16](https://arxiv.org/abs/1409.1556) caffe model and colorization as preprocessing.
+The accuracy metrics were calculated on the ImageNet validation dataset using [VGG16](https://arxiv.org/abs/1409.1556) Caffe model and colorization as preprocessing.

 For preprocessing `rgb -> gray -> colorization` recieved values: